University of Minnesota regents approve creation of tuition-free program, other long-term priorities

 Students whose families earn $50,000 per year or less will soon be able to attend the University of Minnesota's five campuses without paying a penny for tuition.

-The U's Board of Regents on Friday unanimously approved the creation of a tuition-free program for low-income students from Minnesota.
+The U's Board of Regents on Friday unanimously approved the creation of the tuition-free program for lower-income Minnesota students.
 Regents also approved dozens of other long-term priorities, which include reducing student debt and administrative costs and increasing the share of classes the university offers in online and hybrid formats over the next five years.

 "This is robust.
 It will guide us," U President Joan Gabel said of the school's 2025 strategic plan.